Sign up for Action Alerts

-Earlier this spring, the White House released a budget blueprint that would slash U.S. investments in the fight against poverty around the world.
+The White House has released a budget request that would slash U.S. investments in the fight against poverty around the world.
 This proposal has been widely condemned by advocates, military leaders, the faith community, and members of Congress from both parties.
 But it remains the starting point in the federal budget negotiations for next year.
 The health and wellbeing of millions of families hang in the balance as Congress now takes up the process.

-The “skinny budget” from the White House proposes cuts of 31% to the State Department and our country’s main global development agency, USAID.
+The budget from the White House proposes cuts of 32% to the State Department and our country’s main global development agency, USAID.
 These are among the deepest proposed cuts of any agency across the federal government.
-Programs that support education, quality nutrition, and lifesaving medical treatment could all be on the chopping block.
+Programs that support education, quality nutrition, and lifesaving medical treatment are all on the chopping block.

 The fight against poverty has been a bipartisan U.S. priority for decades, with increased investment and political leadership driving progress.
 Deaths of young children have been reduced by more than half since 1990, even as population has increased.
 There are 40 million fewer children missing out on primary school.
 Scientists believe an AIDS-free generation, once unimaginable, is now actually within reach.
 The White House proposal – or any funding cut – would put all of this in jeopardy.

 Ultimately our country’s federal budget decisions lie with Congress, where there is longstanding bipartisan support for this work.
 Scores of members of both parties are on the record acknowledging that for a fraction of the federal budget, they are doing the right thing and the smart thing by investing in the end of poverty.
 In a divisive moment with a host of other political challenges, it will depend on their leadership to successfully counter the White House proposal.